kryxz/YAWoL-Swift/README.md

-# Wake-On-Lan App
+# YAWoL (Yet Another Wake-on-LAN)

-A Wake-On-Lan application built with Swift for macOS, iOS, and watchOS.
-This app allows you to send wake signals to your devices over the network and manage them with an intuitive interface.
+The app I was using stopped showing up in Shortcuts and Siri, so I built YAWoL as a an alternative.
+This app sends magic packets to gently wake up your devices on macOS, iOS, and watchOS.

 ## Features